gar1t/psycho/README.md

 > variables should correspond with the presence or absence of the appropriate
 > HTTP header in the request.

-As we have no need to look in CGI, these are in their own list in Env.
+As we have no need to look like CGI, these are in their own list in Env.

 The complete list of HTTP request headers is available in environ as `http_headers`.